ziglang/www.ziglang.org/content/learn/build-system.en.md

 ```
 ├── build.zig
 ├── hello.zig
-├── zig-cache
+├── .zig-cache
 └── zig-out
     └── bin
         └── hello
 ```

-There are two generated directories in this output: `zig-cache` and `zig-out`.
+There are two generated directories in this output: `.zig-cache` and `zig-out`.
 The first one contains files that will make subsequent builds faster, but these files are not intended to be checked into source-control and this directory can be completely deleted at any time with no consequences.

 The second one, `zig-out`, is an "installation prefix".
 This maps to the standard file system hierarchy concept.
 This directory is not chosen by the project, but by the user of `zig build` with the `--prefix` flag (`-p` for short).